...

 What are expulsion fuses?

 This process effectively extinguishes the arc and isolates the faulty section of the circuit.
-Expulsion fuses are known for their reliability and cost-effectiveness, making them a popular choice in various applications, including utility poles, substations, and industrial plants.
+Expulsion fuses are known for their reliability and cost-effectiveness, making them popular in various applications, including utility poles, substations, and industrial plants.

-How do high voltage fuse cutout work?
+Expulsion Fuses: How do high voltage fuse cutouts work?

 The high voltage fuse cutout operates normally with the fuse tube closing position formed by the tension of the fuse wire.